bhupen98/NodeJS-Apps-Testing-Concept/README.md

   npm test
   ```
   <img src="https://user-images.githubusercontent.com/47861774/54043300-57a88b80-41f4-11e9-8dfa-9662ab5fe8db.png" height="150px" width="500px"/>
-  This shows that your jest works perfectly.
+  *This shows that your jest works perfectly*.

   ## Your first test
   create a file name math.test.js in your working directory, and follow the code below.